blindstitch/i3-improvements/README.md

 Personal `i3wm` control wrapper library.
 Improvements to workspace switching and renaming

 ## workspace.py
-Arrange, rename, and navigate renamed containers
+Arrange, rename, and navigate renamed workspaces

 This script corrects issues with renaming workspaces.
 Stock i3 has a few bugs with space renaming:
   - Renamed spaces are moved to the end of the list